Find Affordable College Courses

 Rochester Hills, MI

-Oakland University ranked #8 on this year’s Best Mental & Social Health Services Schools in Michigan list.
+Oakland University came in at #8 in this year’s edition of the Best Mental & Social Health Services Schools in Michigan ranking.
 Oakland is a large public school located in the suburb of Rochester Hills.

 Full Mental & Social Health Services at Oakland University Report